pytaxon/pytaxon-cli/README.md

-# Pytaxon: An open source research assistance application for identifying errors and correcting the taxonomic nomenclature of biodiversity species
+# A Python software package for identifying and correcting errors in the taxonomic data of biodiversity species

 Pytaxon is a Python application that identifies and corrects the taxonomic nomenclature of biodiversity species in databases with the Global Names Resolver API.